asalda/FiCUS/README.md

 Finally, if `plot_mode == yes`, the code generates a deafult **PLOT** in `.pdf` format, with the same name as the INPUT file.
 This file is saved in the [/FiCUS/outputs/](outputs/) directory, and it constitutes of three main panels:
-1. (_Top:_) displays the (normalized) observed and error spectra as well as the best-fit stellar continuum SED;
+1. (_Top:_) displays the (normalized) observed and error spectra as well as the best-fit stellar continuum SED; a bunch of default stellar/nebular/ISM lines are identified;
 2. (_Bottom left:_) shows histograms with the best-fit light-fractions as a function of stellar age and metallicity; and
 3. (_Bottom right:_) inclcudes a summary chart with the main best-fit parameters.

 An example of the plot for the previous CDFS017345 SED fit with `FiCUS` is visualized below.